 The body parts of the Gunpowder Plotters were displayed throughout London as a warning to others of the dangers of treason.

-In 1608, Sir William Waad had a large marble memorial erected in an upper room of the Queen’s House, known as the Council Chamber.
+In 1608, Sir William Waad had a large marble memorial erected in an upper room of the King’s House, known as the Council Chamber.

 Strange as it may seem, this memorial celebrates his success in foiling a national disaster and to remind other prisoners of the terrible fate that awaited traitors – it must have helped to loosen some tongues!